CooperToons HomePage Dept. of Education Merry History CooperToons Books

 A Little Help from Joe's Friends

 Note that here every single one of Joe's friends - without exception - also went broke.
 And there was no fiddling with the sequences here.
-The play of everyone was what would be seen by true random spins of the wheel.
-Repeat: EVERYONE went broke playing the Martingale System.
+The play of everyone in this graph is what would be seen by true random spins of the wheel.
+And everyone - repeat, EVERYONE - went broke playing the Martingale System.

 But it's not actually the downward trend that raises eyebrows.
 It's the amount of the downward trend which is - as Artie Johnson might have said - verrryyyyyyy interesting.